University of Texas Rio Grande Valley: Athletics

 The merged university inherited UTPA's Division I membership; most of the athletic facilities are located in Edinburg.
 They have membership with the Southland Conference, having left the Western Athletic Conference in 2024.
 Only the men's soccer and women's swimming programs still compete in the WAC.

+On 1st May, the women’s tennis team won the institution's first WAC Tournament Championship en route to its first NCAA Tournament appearance.

 On November 19, 2016, the UTRGV women's volleyball team defeated the Utah Valley women's volleyball team, making them the Western Athletic Conference (WAC) Volleyball Champions of 2016.